nbeaver/why-linux-is-better/why-linux-is-better.rst

 Introduction
 ++++++++++++

-Claims like "Linux is stable and reliable", or "Linux is secure and private", or "Linux is faster and less bloated", or "Linux is flexible and customizable" are vague and hard to verify.
+Linux advocates make a lot of claims about why it is better.

+"Linux is stable and reliable."

+"Linux is secure and private."

+"Linux is faster and less bloated."

+"Linux is flexible and customizable."

+Claims like these are vague and hard to verify, and they often cite anecdotes and hearsay as evidence.
-Moreover, they lead to `endless debates`_ that are impossible to resolve.
-It is easy to opine about one's preferred operating system, but harder to give objective, concrete examples.
+Moreover, they lead to `endless debates`_ that are impossible to resolve, It is easy to opine about one's preferred operating system, but harder to give objective, concrete examples.